viveshok/yass/README.md

 Yet Another Sudoku Solver
 ===================================================

-Simply an exercise to practice/learn more about persistent data structures and TDD.
+Simply an exercise to (i) practice TDD and (ii) learn more about persistent data structures.
 The standard methods (constraint propagation and DFS/backtracking) will be used.

 References: